trothr/nord/README.md

 Platforms listed here as "excepting bootstrap" run in 'chroot'.
 Those which are "excepting runtime" borrow the runtime of the host.

+Above are the 32-bit variants of bi-modal architectures.
+The 64-bit counterpart to i386 (x86_64) is underway.

 ## ZNETBOOT